pruyontrarakk/4156-P2KM/README.md

 ### 2. NewsDataService [TODO]

 ### 3. ForecastDataService
 Spring Boot service that utilizes [Hemang Joshi](https://github.com/hemangjoshi37a)'s open-source library [TrendMaster](https://github.com/hemangjoshi37a/TrendMaster).

-It runs a Python script to predict the next stock prices of a given company.
+It includes a helper class called PythonService, which executes a Python script running TrendMaster’s forecasting model.
+The service then parses the script’s JSON-formatted output and constructs a Map of dates and predicted prices for the ForecastDataService to use.

 ## Running Tests
 To run our unit tests (located under the directory `src/test`), run the following command in the most outer `service` directory